 Nyai Roro Kidul wasted no time.
 After all, what was the worst that could happen?
 Death would be a welcome relief to the life that fate – and her father – had bestowed on her.

-Today, She is more beautiful than her mortal self; the creatures of the ocean are her subjects, and the waters bend to Her will.
-But She has never found forgiveness for her father, and that is why She has been known to take our her rage on attractive young men.
+Today, she is more beautiful than her mortal self; the creatures of the ocean are her subjects, and the waters bend to her will.
+But she has never found forgiveness for her father, and that is why she has been known to take her rage on attractive young men.
 Whether she comes to them in a human form, or as a mermaid, to dare the coastline is to tempt fate.

 Now, back to Her hotel room…

 Has the room appeased the Queen of the South Sea?
-Not really; Her waters still claim the lives of locals, many whom are experienced fishermen, as well as tourists.
+Not really, her waters still claim the lives of locals, many who are experienced fishermen, as well as tourists.

-So if you find yourself in Java, remember: don’t wear green by the ocean, be especially careful if you’re an attractive man, and if you feel like waiting on a Goddess, pop into room 308.
-If you’re lucky, She might finally check in; better to meet her there than down by the sea.
+So, if you find yourself in Java, remember, don’t wear green by the ocean and be especially careful if you’re an attractive man.
+If you ever feel like waiting on a Goddess, pop into room 308, if you’re lucky, she might finally check in… Better to meet her there than down by the sea!